-Can I schedule necessary reports to automatically email at the end of each week/month?
+Can I schedule the necessary reports to automatically email at the end of each week/month?

-Will I have the ability to set store goals and employee goals and track performance against those goals automatically?
+Will I be able to set store and employee goals and track performance against those goals automatically?

 How do you store my customer data safely?

 Can I order directly from the POS based on inventory alerts and reports?